The Pauline and Irving Tanner Dean's Scholars

 Each year the college's undergraduate admissions committees name a small group of outstanding applicants as The Pauline and Irving Tanner Dean's Scholars.
-These scholars are chosen from applicants with demonstrated commitment and enthusiasm for the life of the mind and with outstanding high school records.
+These scholars demonstrate an enthusiasm for the life of the mind and possess outstanding high school records.
 The program is designed to honor students for their attributes and accomplishments and to attract them to the college.
-It is also designed to support and guide some of our most promising students in their acculturation to the academic and intellectual life of the college.
+It guides these promising students in their acculturation to the academic and intellectual life of the college.

 The Honor Confers Several Benefits

 During the first two years, or until admitted to the major, each Dean's Scholar is advised by a college dean or a senior faculty member.
-Matriculating scholars receive a $300 book award each term during the freshman year.
-Later, scholars may apply for a grant (up to $2,500) for summer research or some other worthy project undertaken between the junior and senior years.
+Matriculating scholars will receive a $1,000 Tanner Dean's Scholarship during the freshman year.
+Later, scholars may apply for a grant (up to $3,000 for current students; up to $5,000 for students entering in Fall 2015) for summer research or some other worthy project undertaken between the junior and senior years.
 These summer grants are increased for scholars on financial aid in order to compensate for their expected summer's earnings toward their college expenses.
 The summer grants provide an opportunity to engage in a scholarly project of some depth.
-Scholars have found this rewarding intellectually and often also a strong beginning to a senior honors project.
+Many scholars choose to use this funding to begin work on a senior honors project.